nestjs/docs.nestjs.com/content/fundamentals/dynamic-modules.md

 export class AppModule {}
 ```

-This class, by default, must provide the `create()` method that reuturns a module configuration object.
+This class, by default, must provide the `create()` method that returns a module configuration object.
 However, if your library follows a different naming convention, you can change that behavior and instruct `ConfigurableModuleBuilder` to expect a different method, for example, `createConfigOptions`, using the `ConfigurableModuleBuilder#setFactoryMethodName` method:

 ```typescript
 @@filename(config.module-definition)